 “Talk, talk, talk,” says Eagan.
 Communication about everything from small things such as how you spent your day to big things such as how to spend your money is vital to a healthy marriage.
 It helps you get to know each other better, resolve issues, and stay connected to your spouse.

 Break Your Routine

 Don’t get caught up in routines.
 That means you should avoid taking each other for granted by having date nights and taking romantic vacations when you can.
 Avoid just going to and from work and never focusing on each other or your relationship.
-When you are just going through the motions, you will feel less satisfied and less content.
-And that will rub off on your spouse, too.
-Marriage, after all, is a delicate balance between two people.
+When you are just going through the motions, you will feel less satisfied and less content—and that will rub off on your spouse, too.
+Marriage, after all, is a balance between two people.

-Wait to Have Children
+Wait To Have Children